SLAM Drilling Copper Nickel Sulphide Zones

 End Of Hole

 Figure 1 shows the Farquharson zone drilling plan over a background of gradient aeromagnetics.
 Previous diamond drill hole GW24-03 is shown in black.
-Four holes drilled in the current campaign are shown in green.
-They include holes GW24-04 and GW24-05 described above.
-Holes GW24-06 and GW24-07 were drilled but logging and sampling are in progress.
+Four holes shown in green were drilled in the current campaign.
+All 4 holes cut Farquharson zone intercepts over a strike length of 120 meters.
+Assays are pending on holes GW24-04 and GW24-05.
+Logging and sampling are near completion on GW24-06 and GW24-07.
 After hole GW24-07, the drill was moved 1,100 meters northwest to test the Logan zone.

 Click Image To View Full Size